-I've been hooked on oatmeal for about 2 years, and have constantly been refining my recipe.
-I look forward to it every morning and have to share it.
+I've been hooked on oatmeal for about 2 years, and have been refining my recipe.
+I look forward to it every morning and want to share it.

-You can even cut it in half for a more normal sized portion (the portion I do is a lot of food especially in the morning).
-This would cut the cost and nutrition in half.
+You can cut it in half for a more normal sized portion (the portion I do is a lot of food especially in the morning).
 It's hard to believe how cheap this meal is for the taste and nutrition combo.

 - 1.5 cups of Water (measure this - 1.5:1 Water:Oats ratio is key)

-- ~2 Teaspoons or so of Organic Unsalted Unsweetened Creamy Peanut Butter (~$0.09)
+- ~2 teaspoons or so of Natural Creamy Peanut Butter (~$0.15) - Maranatha is the best

 - Cinnamon to taste (about a teaspoon) (~$0.05)